Minhchuyentoancbn/Big-Data/reproduce.md

    * Go to the *IAM* section of *IAM & Admin* https://console.cloud.google.com/iam-admin/iam
    * Click the *Edit principal* icon for your service account.
    * Add these roles in addition to *Viewer* : **Storage Admin** + **Storage Object Admin** + **BigQuery Admin**  + **Service Account User**  + **Cloud Run Admin** + **Artifact Registry Administrator** + **Artifact Registry Repository Administrator**

+   _NOTE: You might need to add more roles depending on your use case._

 - 2.Enable these APIs for your project:
    * https://console.cloud.google.com/apis/library/iam.googleapis.com
    * https://console.cloud.google.com/apis/library/iamcredentials.googleapis.com

+   _NOTE: You might need to enable more APIs depending on your use case._

 - 3.Please ensure `GOOGLE_APPLICATION_CREDENTIALS` env-var is set.
    ```shell